Updated: 7th July 2020

-Also keep in mind the content you are presenting e.g. If your content relates to a lunch promotion, make sure that message goes out during the time when people are making a decision for what to have for lunch.
-Between 11am and 12pm would be the optimal time in this situation.
+Also keep in mind the content you are presenting.
+For example: If your content relates to a lunch promotion, make sure that your campaign goes out during lunch time.
+As per above, 11am - 12pm would be the optimal time to send out this campaign

-This is the most important of all and the subject header of your email will be the difference between your mail being opened or it going straight into the trash can.
-We know the saying, "never judge a book by it’s cover" but unfortunately, that is exactly what happens with all emails.
-The subject line is the cover to your book.
+This is the most important of all best practices as the subject header of your email will be the difference between your mail being opened or it going straight into the trash can.
+We know the saying, "never judge a book by it’s cover" but unfortunately, that is exactly what happens with email campaigns.
+Think of the subject line as the “cover to your book.”

-Always avoid using the very tempting retail "buzz words" such as "Free", "Sale" or "Discount" unless you're confident that your recipients want to receive this type of content from you.
-Although you may think these will attract your recipients actually this is a for sure way for your email to end up in the trash can.
-Similarly, avoid using the any emoji’s in your subject, these and the buzz words often get your emails flagged as spam and won’t reach your end users.
+Always avoid using retail "buzz words" such as "Free", "Sale" or "Discount" unless you're confident that your recipients want to receive this type of content.
+Although you may think these words will attract your recipients, this will land your campaign in the trash because most recipients will immediately view your mailer as spam.
+These subject lines are perceived as spam because we are inundated with communications that overload their content with these particular buzzwords, and most of the time, these communications don’t relate to the interests of the recipient.
+Not only are these buzzwords perceived as spam by the recipient, many email providers flag these words as spam and your campaign will go straight into a spam folder.
+Similarly, avoid using any emoji’s in your subject line as these and the previously mentioned buzzwords often get your emails flagged as spam and won’t reach your end users.

 4. Personalise your mail

 The simple things make a difference.
 Avoid addressing your recipients with ’Dear All’ or another generalisation.
 Keep it personal, using the recipient’s name both in the Subject line and in the intro line of text.
-If you know the receipients company name, add this too but be sure to keep these inclusions within context or your email may start to sound a little weird!
+If you know the recipient's company name, add this too but be sure to keep these inclusions within the context or your email.

-If you are interesting in learning more about email marketing or digital marketing in general, please complete the form on this page to speak to me directly.
-Sam
+If you are interested in learning more about email marketing or digital marketing in general, contact Nexa and begin your email marketing journey.